Eternal Blue (album): Commercial performance

 Eternal Blue entered the Billboard 200 chart at number 13 with 23,000 album-equivalent units earned in the United States, of which 19,000 were pure album sales, in the tracking period September 17–23.
 The album ranked third on the Top Album Sales chart in the week ending October 2, 2021.
-The album also charted at number 8 on the Top 50 Albums Chart in Australia, number 17 in the Top 100 Albums chart in Germany, and at number 19 on the Official Albums Chart Top 100 in the United Kingdom, although it was placed at number 8 mid-week on the UK chart on September 20, 2021.
-Eternal Blue peaked at number one on both the Australian ARIA Top 20 Vinyl Album chart and the US Billboard Vinyl Album Sales chart, and at number 2 on the UK Official Vinyl Albums Chart.
-It reached number 2 on the US Independent Albums chart and number 12 on the US Tastemaker Albums chart in the week of October 2, 2021.
+The album debuted in the top-20 in Australia, Germany, and the UK, where it was in the top-ten of the chart's mid-week equivalent at number eight.
+Eternal Blue was especially an indie chart success, reaching number two on the Independent Albums chart and number 12 on the Tastemaker Albums chart, which was later named the Indie Store Album Sales chart.
+Of all mediums, it did the best on vinyl, topping vinyl charts in Australia and the United States and almost doing so in the UK.
 By March 2025, Eternal Blue had sold 230,000 album-equivalent units in the United States, and approximately 24,000 copies in the United Kingdom.